 Another aspect of this flexibility may come into play for some when they’ve to change – voluntarily or involuntarily – their industry in future.
 Globally, major shifts have happened in the financial service industry in the last decade, forcing many to look for opportunities in completely new industries.
 In India, telecom industry has witnessed tectonic shifts in the last one year, again resulting in loss of jobs.
 So has been the case in information technology industry.
 And such disruptions will only accelerate in future.

 When you enter a new industry, many of your past technical skills may be of limited use.
 However, your soft skills will still be useful.
-Second, your soft skills will also enable you (like when entering as a fresher in the job market) to make shifts that you otherwise won’t be able to.
+Second, your soft skills will also enable you to make shifts that you otherwise won’t be able to.
 (Remember, there are fewer options for experienced professionals than for recent graduates.)
+I know few persons who could come out of dire straits and successfully transition into another career mainly because of their communication and networking skills.
 In short, strong English language skills will act as a soft cushion, some insurance for future shocks.

 “The doctor’s entire manner changed.
 She sat us down, offered me water, and listened to my symptoms for 20 minutes,” says Nikki.